North York Guide

 Proof

 Ju-Raku is the most premium Japanese dining experience in North York.
 The dual Teppanyaki and Omakase concept is unique in the area — you can choose between a sushi bar omakase or a live teppanyaki performance.
-Featured by Streets of Toronto and @bayviewvillage, it has successfully captured the XiaoHongShu and Instagram luxury dining market.
+Covered by @bayviewvillage and trending across XiaoHongShu and Instagram, it has captured the area's luxury-dining audience.
 The Grilled Wagyu Steak alone justifies the trip.

 3 Trending Hana Don signature chirashi bowl with fresh sashimi